Try Hubstaff for 14 days

 User ratings on platforms such as Upwork, Fiverr, and Freelancer help clients judge a freelancer's skills and experience.
 Past customers give ratings based on factors like the quality of work, professionalism, and whether or not deliverables were on time.

-A low-rated freelancer may have a harder time finding work, while someone with a lot of great ratings can justify a higher price.
+A low-rated freelancer may have a more challenging time finding work, while someone with many excellent ratings can justify a higher price.

 Freelancers are hired to do a specific job for a client.
 The project is finished when the freelancer delivers their work and gets paid.